pweingardt/KSPMissionController/goals.md

 * optional: makes the mission goal optional (default: false)
 * throttleDown: if true, the vessel needs to throttle down in order to finish the mission goal (default: true)
 * repeatable: if true, the mission is repeatable.
 Requires a different vessel.
-You can't finish the same repeatable mission with the same vessel more than once.
+You can't finish the same repeatable mission with the same vessel more than once. (default: false)

 ### OrbitGoal